-TH 690a and TH 690b Thesis
+TH 690a and TH 690b

+Elective courses can be used to replace any of the other concentration specific courses.
 There will be reading assigned prior to each online session and a research project to be completed for each course.
 The program runs in a two-year cycle.
 Most courses are only offered once in each two-year cycle.
-The MA (WR) programs includes Hindu, Islamic, Buddhist and Jewish studies.
+The MA (WR) concentrations include Hindu, Islamic, Buddhist and Secular Humanism studies.